sunsided/SFND_3D_Object_Tracking/README.md

-feature detector using BRIEF keypoints was selected (note that this combination almost resembles [ORB](https://en.wikipedia.org/wiki/Oriented_FAST_and_rotated_BRIEF), which was however discarded as part of the conclusions of the [2D Feature Tracking](https://github.com/sunsided/SFND_2D_Feature_Tracking) project).
+feature detector using BRIEF keypoints was selected (note that this combination almost resembles [ORB](https://en.wikipedia.org/wiki/Oriented_FAST_and_rotated_BRIEF), which was however discarded as part of the conclusions of the [2D Feature Tracking](https://github.com/sunsided/SFND_2D_Feature_Tracking) project) and used to obtain keypoints in `detectKeypointsModern()` and provide descriptors in `describeKeypoints()`.

-Keypoints were then matched across with the previous frame ...
+Keypoints were then matched with the previous frame in `matchDescriptors()` ...

 ![](.readme/keypoints-fast-brief.png)

-... in order to determine ROI / bounding box correspondences across frames.
+... in order to determine ROI / bounding box correspondences across frames in `matchBoundingBoxes()`.
 By this, tracking of a 2D object through time is implemented.

 Since LiDAR points were already associated with bounding boxes as